IllinoisReliableAutonomyGroup/Abstract-Rendering/README.md

 ---

 ## Demos
-Green for success, Red for fail, $\epsilon$ for user-specific error tolerance.
+For certification results: green indicates success, red indicates failure, and $\epsilon$ denotes the user-defined error tolerance (specific to pose estimation tasks).

 ### D1.
 Certify a Gatenet-based Pose Estimator for a straight line ODD in an indoor Env
 <img src="figures/train_data_new.gif" width="50%">